Short-term AAA-rated money market funds provide short-term investment opportunities for divestment proceeds

 These crucial actions both had to be completed on the same day.

-Performance: Higher rates were available at the time of the divestment, and Micro Focus wanted a solution that would allow them to capitalise on performance to maximise net interest income.1
+Performance: Higher rates were available at the time of the divestment, and Micro Focus wanted a solution that would allow them to capitalise on performance to maximise net interest income.

-Micro Focus was offered an end-to-end solution by J.P.
-Morgan Asset Management that met the company’s needs across all of the following areas:
+Micro Focus used J.P.
+Morgan Asset Management’s end to end solution that met the company’s needs across all of the following areas:

 Liquidity: With an expected six- to eight-week investment horizon, and the possibility that Micro Focus might need to access some of the funds in the interim, the MMFs were an ideal home because of their late cut-off times (22:00 GMT) and same-day access.